 Pay attention to links

-If you know a thing or two about SEO, you’re probably aware that links are good for your blog for better content management.
+You’re probably aware that investing in SEO and high-quality links is beneficial for your blog, especially for better content management.
 Links pointing to you mean higher authority and better positioning in search engine results.
+That’s assuming you have a great looking website and are providing good user experience.
 However, great content also has links going out to other, relevant websites.

 Think of Wikipedia—all the facts in their entries have to be backed up by data, either from books, research papers, or some other source.
 If the piece of content has a statement somewhere, it should have a link to it.
 For example, blogs are the 5th most trusted source of online information.